 The lighthouse is situated along the shores of Fort Williams Park, popular for cliff walks and picnics.
 I feel the need to mention Ledge Lighthouse in New London, Connecticut.

-Not only is it architecturally beautiful, but it's possibly haunted by a past keeper named Ernie, who is said to be responsible for various mishaps that are associated with the lighthouse.
+Not only is it architecturally beautiful, but it's possibly haunted by a past keeper named Ernie, who is said to be responsible for various mishaps associated with the lighthouse.

-Essentially Anywhere in the Faroe Islands
+Essentially Anywhere, Faroe Islands

 I was blown away by the Faroe Islands' natural beauty when I visited in 2016 and even more immediately excited by the presence of tiny, little lighthouses everywhere I turned.